Romelium/dircat-rust/README.md

 - **Large Output:** Running `dircat` on large directories can produce significant output.
 Consider using filters (`-m`, `-e`, `-r`, etc.) or the dry-run (`-D`) option first.
 Use `-o FILE` to redirect large outputs to a file instead of overwhelming your terminal.
 - **Binary Files:** By default, `dircat` attempts to skip binary files.
 Use `-B` if you need to include them (e.g., for embedding small images represented as text, though this is generally not recommended for large binaries).
 The detection is heuristic and might not be perfect.
 - **Lockfiles:** Use `-K` to easily exclude common dependency lockfiles.
 This is often desirable when generating context for LLMs.
+- **Git Cache:** When processing git repositories, `dircat` stores them in a cache directory (e.g., `~/.cache/dircat/repos` on Linux, platform-specific otherwise) to speed up future runs.
+If you ever need to force a fresh clone, you can manually delete the corresponding hashed directory from this cache location.
 - **Path Handling:**
   - **Display:** File paths shown in `## File:` headers and the summary (`-s`) are relative to the *input path* you provided (or the current directory if none was given).
   - **Filtering:**